Our experts share tips and strategies to help you build a robust ROI in PR and marketing

 ROI can be a bit difficult to measure.
 Impressions and media mentions can provide a sense of efficiency in a PR campaign.
 However, they can be meaningless if you can’t contextualize the numbers around well-defined strategy goals.

 If your site creates content designed to build social proof, looking at the metrics and amount of content impressions would be pointless.
-This is because there would be another way to measure its industry credibility by lead conversion rates.
+This is because there would be another way to measure its industry credibility through lead conversion rates.

 What’s its purpose?

-In order to correctly use metrics, you would need to give the data obtained a framework that describes the purpose of your PR strategy.
+To correctly use metrics, you would need to give the data obtained a framework that describes the purpose of your PR strategy.
 Here are some metrics that you can use to measure the ROI of your PR campaigns:

-• Page Impressions – Every time a page on your site appears on a Google ad or SERP.
+- Page Impressions – Every time a page on your site appears on a Google ad or SERP.

-• Social Media Likes/Shares – The amount of interactions visitors have with one of your social media posts.
+- Social Media Likes/Shares – The amount of interactions visitors have with one of your social media posts.

-• Page Click-Through Rate – The ratio of page impressions to page views
+- Page Click-Through Rate – The ratio of page impressions to page views

-• Page Views – Every time a page on your site is clicked on a Google ad or SERP.
+- Page Views – Every time a page on your site is clicked on a Google ad or SERP.

-• Bounce Rate – The ratio of single-page sessions on your site to multiple-page sessions.
+- Bounce Rate – The ratio of single-page sessions on your site to multiple-page sessions.

-• Goal Conversions – The number of measurable goals completed, such as scheduled calls.
+- Goal Conversions – The number of measurable goals completed, such as scheduled calls.

 How to measure PR ROI